7 min read

 “Just with simple breathing techniques, you can reach peak human experience, an ecstatic state where you can truly transform,” he adds.

-How to Do Breathwork
+How to do breathwork

 Depending on the chosen breathing technique, you actively focus on your breath, manipulating your inhales and exhales accordingly.